tlwl19/EGL314/README.md

 <br>

-If you guessed a correct icon, you will move on to the next level, and you can click the start button to display the next icon on the polariser.
+If you guessed a correct icon, you will move on to the next level.
+Click on the start button to display the next icon on the polariser.
 A random quote will also appear below.

 ![](Demo%20Pics/IconNext.png)
 *Next level*

 <br>

 In order to beat the game, you have to guess the correct icon through 4 levels, with each level progressing with higher difficulty where lesser-known brands are displayed or where some brand icons are harder to distinguish.
-You only have one attempt.
+However, you only have one attempt.

 ![](Demo%20Pics/IconLastLv.png)
 *Final level*